 I need transportation assistance on campus.
 Where do I go for help?

 Students with either permanent or temporary mobility needs can work with DSS to create a transportation plan to ensure that they can navigate the campus using ADA-accessible transportation.
 The initial registration/request for services process is the same.

 Why might I want a mentor?

-Mentors are upper class students with learning disabilities and/or ADHD who have been very successful here at Lehigh and “know the ropes.”
-Moreover, mentors are usually matched with students who are in the same college and share similar interests.
+Mentors are upper class students with disabilities who have been very successful here at Lehigh.
+Mentors are usually matched with students who are in the same college and share similar interests.
 The mentors are available to provide guidance on academic and social issues.
 They have the insight that only other students can offer.
-Finally, the mentors organize a number of group events throughout the year that are not only informative, but relaxing and fun as well.
+The mentors organize a number of group events throughout the year that are not only informative but relaxing and fun as well.

 I am a prospective student.
 May I meet with someone from your office during my campus visit?

 A DSS staff member would be happy to meet with you during your visit to campus.
 We ask that you coordinate this request in advance by contacting our office via email at email@example.com or via phone at (610) 758-4152.